yvette-luong/50-Influential-Artists/README.md

 * [ ] LESS Parametric Mixin: create a parametric mixin that is used to create the `contact us` button styles.
 * [ ] Use at least 2 parameters to create your button
 * [ ] Create a hover state that changes the opacity of images to 80%
-* [ ] use good coding practices including adding responsive breakpoints to your code with media queries
+* [ ] Use good coding practices including adding responsive breakpoints to your code with media queries

 ### Task 2b: Minimum Viable Product - JavaScript